Monsieur de Buissy, c. 1780

 Photo © NGC

-Family tradition identifies the man as Pierre de Buissy (1737 or 1743 -1787), a noble from Picardy.
+Family tradition identifies the man as Pierre de Buissy (1737-1787), a noble from Picardy.
 He appears withdrawn and distant, a reserve appropriate to his status, and also likely a product of Duplessis' studio practice.
 De Buissy would have offered the painter only a few sittings; Duplessis would then have dressed a mannequin in de Buissy's clothes for the long, painstaking sessions which followed.
 The frame, likely original, would have been chosen by the artist.

 Frame: running moulding with carved ornament, gilded.
 France, original